e3prom/ruse/README.md

 Ruse is an open source, multi-platform Redirector that make it easy to conceal C2 and shellcodes listeners using the Hypertext Transfer Protocol.

-It combines the Python's [SimpleHTTPServer](https://docs.python.org/2/library/simplehttpserver.html), [mod_rewrite](https://httpd.apache.org/docs/current/mod/mod_rewrite.html),
-and Apache's SSL ProxyPass features, all in a single tool.
+It combines the core features of Python's [SimpleHTTPServer](https://docs.python.org/2/library/simplehttpserver.html), Apache's [mod_rewrite](https://httpd.apache.org/docs/current/mod/mod_rewrite.html), and SSL ProxyPass, all in a single tool.

 Ruse supports both plain-text HTTP and HTTPS, in a fast and easy to configure portable server executable.
 Ruse can be rapidly deployed from the command-line